ZFMK/GermanBarcodeofLife/README.md

 GermanBarcodeofLife
 ===================

-Webportal and Data Transfer Apllications for the German Barcode of Life Project (GBOL
+Webportal and Data Transfer Applications for the German Barcode of Life Project (GBOL